YannickDot/Taskqlite/README.md

-# taskqlite
+# Taskqlite

-A monad interface for sqlite in Node
+A monadic interface for sqlite in Node.